-proportionality, small inputs lead to small outputs, greater inputs to larger consequences in an environment where these causes and effects are demonstrably and effectively measurable.
+But what is it?
+The features of linearity include proportionality, additivity, replication, and demonstrability of causes and effects.
+With proportionality, small inputs lead to small outputs, greater inputs to larger consequences in an environment where these causes and effects are demonstrably and effectively measurable.
 Like the linear mathematical equation, only one valid answer is possible, permitted, or expected.

 Further, the linear principle of additivity provides that the whole is equal to the sum of its parts.
 This promotes and legitimizes reductionism, the practice of taking a complicated and large problem and breaking it into more manageable pieces, analyzing the constituent parts, and arriving at a conclusion.
 The assumption, of course, is that the cumulative analytic product represents a valid derivative of the original whole, faithful and complete.
 Replication means that the same action or experiment under the same conditions will come out the same way; that results are repeatable, and therefore, independently verifiable.
-Finally, cause-and-effect are demonstrable.
-This can happen in a number of ways: observed, extrapolated, statistically validated, and so on.
+Finally, cause and effect are demonstrable.
+This can happen in a number of ways: observed, inferred, extrapolated, statistically validated, and so on.
 Therefore, the nature of linear systems is that if you know a little about their behavior, you know a lot.
 You can extrapolate, change scales, and make projections with confidence.
 Unlike nonlinearity, in which 2+2 may yield oranges, in linearity you can rely on the 4.

 Two historical factors have reinforced a linear mindset within the U.S. military establishment.
-The first is the result of the Cold War, in which we lived and struggled for 40 years in a bipolar world dominated by the USSR and the United States.
+The first is the result of the Cold War, in which we lived and struggled for 40 years in a bipolar world, dominated by the USSR and the United States.
 Two-body problems lie generally in the linear to mildly nonlinear range.
 In other words, the Cold War marked by the interactions of two world powers habituated participants to an essentially linear environment.
 The second factor is America's historical industrial and technological prowess, which has favored a military strategy of attrition through the use of overwhelming force wherever it could be brought to bear.
 Overwhelming force can, in effect, significantly linearize conflict.
-If the odds are great enough, the inherently nonlinear characteristics of warfare do not count as much.
+If the odds are big enough, the inherently nonlinear characteristics of warfare don't count as much.